William (Bill) Thornton (Chair)

 Karen was inducted into the Victorian Honour Roll of Women in 2017, in recognition of her outstanding contribution to business and the community and was appointed as a Member of the Order of Australia (AM) in the 2019 Australia Day Honours List, for significant service to the community as an advocate for gender equity, and to women in sport.
 She was also inducted as a Dame in the Order of St John in June 2019, in recognition of her contribution to community.

-Kazu was elected to the IGDF Board at the 2016 IGDF Seminar in Hvar, Croatia.
+Chris was elected to the IGDF board at the 2021 IGDF AGM.

 Director of Canine Affairs The Guide Dogs for the Blind Association, UK